mean-org/token-streaming/README.md

     await psClient.buildCreateAccountTransaction(
       {
         owner: owner, // authority over the newly created account
-        feePayer: owner, // account paying for rent and SOL protocol fees
         mint: mint, // mint that will be streamed out of this account },
       'Airdrop', // name (label for the new account)